nigade-vaishnav/Data-optimisation-project/README.md

 Embarked: The port of embarkation (C = Cherbourg; Q = Queenstown; S = Southampton).
 Survived: The target variable indicating whether the passenger survived (1 = survived, 0 = did not survive).

-**Model Development  Vaishnav Nigade 2022BCD0045 and Venguru Hasha Vardhan 2022BCD0006**
+**Model Development  Vaishnav Nigade 2022BCD0045

 The project follows these stages to develop the predictive model: